NordSecurity-Interviews/.github/profile/README.md

 # Create a safe cyber future with us

-At Nord Security, we’re a community of like-minded individuals **passionate about cybersecurity and tech**.
+At **Nord Security**, we’re a community of like-minded individuals **passionate about cybersecurity and tech**.
 And we’re always looking for challenge-hungry explorers to join our team and build a safe cyber future with us!

 Explore [all our open positions](https://nordsecurity.com/careers)